camdenk/mlbplotR/README.md

   ggplot2::theme_minimal() +
   ggplot2::theme(
     plot.title = ggplot2::element_text(face = "bold"),
-    # it's obvious what the x-axis is so we remove the title
     axis.title.x = ggplot2::element_blank(),
     # this line triggers the replacement of team abbreviations with logos
     axis.text.x = element_mlb_logo()